 1. Canada Dominates the US in Participation Rate

 Here is a surprising stat: according to Pickleball Canada's participation survey, Canada has a 2.6% participation rate compared to the USA's 1.2%.
 That means Canadians are more than twice as likely to pick up a paddle as Americans, despite the sport originating south of the border.
-With 1.54 million Canadians playing at least monthly, we have proven that colder climates do not cool enthusiasm for this fast-paced sport.
+With 1.8 million Canadians now playing, up from 1.54 million a year earlier, we have proven that colder climates do not cool enthusiasm for this fast-paced sport.

 2. The Fastest-Growing Demographic Is Not Seniors

 Forget the stereotype of retirees filling the courts.
-The largest growth segment is ages 35-54, according to Pickleball Canada surveys.
-While the sport certainly appeals to older players for its low-impact nature, working-age Canadians are driving the boom.
+According to Pickleball Canada's 2026 survey, Gen Z posted the biggest jump, an 85% rise in participation, while Gen X players grew another 27%.
+While the sport certainly appeals to older players for its low-impact nature, younger and working-age Canadians are driving the boom.
 Parents are playing with teens.
 Young professionals are organizing lunch-hour games.
 Pickleball truly transcends age barriers far more than critics assumed.

 The growth has been remarkable:

-That is 188% growth in just three years.
+That is roughly 200% growth in three years.
 To put that in perspective, most recreational sports consider 10% annual growth exceptional.
-Pickleball Canada calls it "unprecedented momentum" for a sport that was barely on the radar a decade ago.
+Pickleball Canada points to this kind of sustained momentum for a sport that was barely on the radar a decade ago.

-Catherine Parenteau from Montreal has reached the world's #1 singles ranking in women's pickleball, with 13 career professional titles.
-She partners with Anna Leigh Waters to form the most dominant women's doubles team on the tour.
+Catherine Parenteau, who grew up in Montreal, has become one of the most decorated players in women's pickleball.
+She is a 53-time PPA Tour gold medalist with two career triple crowns, and she partners with world number one Anna Leigh Waters to form the most dominant women's doubles team on the tour, posting a win rate above 95 percent together.
 What makes her story remarkable?
-Parenteau was a top-5 nationally ranked Canadian tennis player before switching to pickleball.
+Parenteau was a standout collegiate tennis player before switching to pickleball.
 Her success proves that elite athleticism translates beautifully to this sport, elevating its competitive credibility.

 5. The Sport Started on Canadian Rooftops